k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - AI interfaces - AI DB and Kubernetes interfaces.
 TDM 9.0 added an integrated AI solution for a synthetic data generation.
-The AI related interfaces must be disabled if the AI machine is not installed and the AI data generation is not in use.
+The AI-related interfaces must be disabled if the AI machine is not installed and the AI data generation is not in use.

 ### Shared Globals